Last updated on March 3, 2026

 Historic

-The Historic format accepts every single card that has been released on MTG Arena thus far.
-Even if you can use your cards in Standard Alchemy, you can use them in Historic.
-Not all cards legal in Standard Alchemy can be used in Explorer though, only the cards that are equal in Standard and Standard Alchemy.
+The Historic format accepts nearly every single card that has been released on MTG Arena.
+In general, all Alchemy cards are legal in Historic.
+The potential rewards in traditional play include more play-in points compared to best-of-one.
+Not all cards legal in Alchemy can be used in Pioneer though, only the cards that are true to their paper versions.

-You can also use the Alchemy cards in Historic Brawl.
-Historic Brawl is a 100-card singleton format where you choose a legendary creature to be your commander.
+You can also use the Alchemy cards in Brawl.
+Brawl is a 100-card singleton format where you are limited to one copy of any non-basic land cards and you choose a legendary creature or planeswalker to be your commander.

 Other Formats

-You’ll be able to use Alchemy cards in specific temporary formats, like the ones in Midweek Magic.
-Casual formats that are sometimes available like Gladiator, Historic Pauper, and Peasant let you play with your Alchemy cards.
+You can also use Alchemy cards in specific non-permanent formats, like the ones in some Midweek Magic events.
+Casual formats like Gladiator, Historic Pauper, and Peasant often let you play with your Alchemy cards.

 Wrap Up

-And with some exceptions, your Standard decks are usually somewhat playable in Alchemy too, so you’ll have two formats to decide which one you prefer best.
-Are you looking forward to the Alchemy rotation?
-Let me know in the comments section below, or let’s discuss it in the Draftsim Discord.
+With a few swaps, your Standard decks are usually somewhat playable in Alchemy too, so don't be afraid to try them out to see what works.
+Do you look forward to a digital mechanic that plays with your library?
+Let me know in the comments, or discuss it in the Draftsim Discord.

 Stay safe folks, and may MTG Arena bless you with nice rewards on the rotation.